LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 }
 ```

-And let’s use it from any template:
+And noe let’s use it from any template:

 ```html
 @import tags._